 While masks don’t offer guarantees regarding asymptomatic spread, you show the world that you care about the people you encounter on your group rides if you wear one.
 If you ride solo, the mask is not needed in most cases ( depending on your state’s current mandatory mask situation).

 Need recommendations for the types of masks that best suit athletes?
 Turn to Rolling Stone for the publication’s inciteful article on fit, face, and facts.

 34. Are group rides safe?

 The safest way to ride is solo.
-But if you want to bike with your posse without wearing face masks, you will take a risk.
-That said, the rate of infection within the area of the country you call home should be a determining factor when you debate this topic.
+But you will take a risk if you want to bike with your posse without wearing face masks.
+That said, the infection rate within the area of the country you call home should be a determining factor when you debate this topic.
 For a more nuanced conversation about this, check this article.
 For a legal take on the topic, these BikeLaw.com tips can help you decide, too.

 35. How about public bike shares (e.g., Citibike)?

-Once again, we turn to Bicycling.com for their take on public bike shares like CitiBike and learned that it is possible for ill people to leave their infection on handlebars and other frame areas, but “If you go over surfaces with antibacterial wipes, that should protect you against being exposed”.
+Once again, we turned to Bicycling.com for their take on public bike shares like CitiBike and learned that it is possible for ill people to leave their infection on handlebars and other frame areas, but “If you go over surfaces with antibacterial wipes, that should protect you against being exposed.”

 Read More on Health & Nutrition